dgitz/eros/doc/Features/BaseNode/BaseNode.md

 # Base Node
 ## Overview
-The eROS Base Node is a derivable Node that adds a lot of functionality to your Nodes.
+The eros Base Node is a derivable Node that adds a lot of functionality to your Nodes.

 ## Software Design
 ![](../../output/Legend.png)